ben-esler/WordClock/README.md

 - Then set the prefered min/max brightness values

 #### Exiting Setup:
-To exit the setup when one of the below happens:
+The Setup will exit when one of the following happens:
 - No one connects after 5 minutes
 - User clicks End Setup button
 - Last user disconnects from Access Point

 ## Displaying Time
+The clock will update the LEDS every 5 minutes to spell out the time.
 ### Transitions:
 ### Birthdays:
+On birthdays the clock will show "Happy Birthday" everytime it changes time.